 Santa – There are two ways to see Santa in Lapland.
 There is Santa Village where it is free to see Santa in his office but there are additional costs such as for your photo with Santa, reindeer and husky sleigh rides and sending a letter from the North Pole to someone back home.
 Or you can visit the underground Santa Park where there are activities with Elves and also a visit to Santa included in the entry fee.
 Plus, tickets are valid for two consecutive day’s entry.

 Winter Safaris – Longer husky and reindeer experiences or safaris are available but the costs of these can be quite high so shop around.
-We have booked a husky experience with Bear Hill Husky and are really looking forward to it.
+We booked a husky experience with Bear Hill Husky and were really looking forward to it.

 Snowman World – Located at the Santa Claus Village, Snowman World is a place to hug a snowman, see inside an Ice bar and restaurant and where you can try your hand at ice skating and snow tubing.
 All of the necessary equipment for this is included in your entrance fee.

-The Most Affordable Way to Visit Santa in Lapland from the UK
+The cheapest way to get to Lapland from the UK

 Direct flights to Lapland

-EasyJet are now flying direct to Rovaniemi from Gatwick twice a week on a Wednesday and Sunday.
-The flight leaves at 6.30am and returns to the UK at 20.25pm.
-For a family of three, a flight with no checked bags is costing £423, rising to £550 for a family of four (prices correct at the time of writing this post in August 2018).
-1 checked bag of 23kg will add £52.48 to the cost, 2 checked bags will add £104.96.
+For a family of three, a flight with no checked bags was costing £423, rising to £550 for a family of four (prices correct at the time of writing this post in August 2018).
+1 checked bag of 23kg would add £52.48 to the cost, 2 checked bags would add £104.96.